shamith2/datapipeline/README.md

 **NOTE** If you prefer using the simplewallet client without directory prefix, you could add the `pyclient` directory to your `PATH` environment variable, as shown below:

 `export PATH = $PATH:<absolute-path-to-your-cloned-sawtooth-simplewallet-dir>/pyclient"`

-# Video Presentation
-A video presentation on YouTube uses this application as an example.
-It is "Hyperledger Sawtooth Application Development using 'SimpleWallet'".
-It is at https://youtu.be/4VUaZkwJdCc

-# Javascript Client

-The client is also written in Javascript using node.js.
-The `app.js` is the main javascript file from where the `main` function call occurs.
-Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in `router/` folder.
-Running the default `docker-compose.yaml` file or the `simplewallet-build-client-js.yaml` launches the client, which is accessible at `localhost:3000`.

-How to use the simplewallet UI:

-1. Build and start the Docker containers:

-`docker-compose -f simplewallet-build-client-js.yaml up`

-2. Open bash shell in `simplewallet-client-js` container:

-`docker exec -it simplewallet-client-js bash`

-3. Create user accounts for jack and jill:

-`sawtooth keygen jack && sawtooth keygen jill`

-4. Open two new browser tabs and go to `http://localhost:3000` on each tab

-5. Login in one tab as `jack` and in other as `jill`

-6. Start with an initial deposit for each user - jack and jill via the `Deposit` tab in the UI homepage

-# Contributing
-Currently, we're looking for contributions and PRs for following:
- - TP using .NET sawtooth SDK
- - Client apps in GO, .NET, C++, and Java

-More ways you can contribute:
- - Bugs or issues: Report problems or defects found when working with simplewallet
- - Core features and enhancements: Provide expanded capabilities or optimizations
- - Documentation: Improve existing documentation or create new information
- - Tests: Add functional, performance, or scalability tests

-# License
-This example and Hyperledger Sawtooth software are licensed under the [Apache License Version 2.0](LICENSE) software license.